ECG-QA: A Comprehensive Question Answering Dataset Combined With Electrocardiogram: Limitation

-Despite our best efforts to create the current version of the dataset, there are some limitations.
-First, due to the limited number of ECGs available in the original dataset (PTB-XL), our dataset was constructed using a relatively small number of ECGs ($\sim$16k).
-To provide more diverse combinations of ECGs and questions, we are planning to employ another dataset that is larger than the PTB-XL dataset such as MIMIC-IV-ECG~\cite{gowmimic}, which is planned to be released in late 2023.
-Secondly, although the paraphrases were manually curated, the initial candidates were automatically generated by ChatGPT, which may not be an optimal strategy.
-We expect that paraphrases could have been more diverse if we had involved medical practitioners in manually generating paraphrases.
+Despite our best efforts to create the current version of the dataset, there are some limitations as follows.

+\paragraph{Small number of ECGs} Due to the limited number of ECGs available in the original dataset (PTB-XL), our dataset was constructed using a relatively small number of ECGs ($\sim$16k), which leads that questions involving too rare symptoms (\textit{e.g., Wolf-Parkinson-White syndrome}) could not be included.
+To provide more diverse combinations of ECGs and questions by incorporating questions regarding very rare attributes, we are planning to employ another dataset that is larger than the PTB-XL dataset such as MIMIC-IV-ECG~\cite{gowmimic}, which is planned to be released in late 2023.

+\paragraph{Upper-bound of the dataset} As mentioned in Section~\ref{sec:upper_expr}, given the intricacies of the medical field, even medical experts cannot provide 100\% accurate diagnoses for all questions.
+Thus, the upper-bound of the dataset itself is not expected to be 100\%.
+To address this, we conducted experiments demonstrating the estimated upper-bound for each question type and attribute.